MontagnaLab/Innovative-Approaches-4-Invertebrate-Biodiversity-Monitoring/notebooks/notebook2.md

 ```
 Let's have a look at these visualizations.

 Since in this study barcodes and adapters were added after PCR amplification each fastq file contained both forward and reverse reads.
 So sequences needs to be re-orientered using the reference database as guide.
-We can use again the [q2-RESCRIPt](https://github.com/bokulich-lab/RESCRIPt) plugin for doing it.
+We can use the `qiime rescript orient-seqs` from the [q2-RESCRIPt](https://github.com/bokulich-lab/RESCRIPt) plugin for doing it.
 ```bash
 qiime rescript orient-seqs \
   --i-sequences rep-seqs_MixedOrientation.qza \